usuaero/MachUpX/examples/How_To_Create_Input_Files.md

 | Weight:                       | "lbf", "N"                        |

 Except for angular measurements, the first unit listed is the default for "English" units.
 The second is the default for "SI".
-For measurements of state and control deflections, the default is always degrees.
+For measurements of state and control deflections, as well as airframe geometry, the default is always degrees.
 For airfoil parameters, measurements may only be expressed in radians.
-When specifying units in an array and one of the measurements is dimensionless (e.g. chord fraction), "-" should be used.
+When specifying units in an array and one of the measurements is dimensionless (e.g. span fraction), "-" should be used.

 ### Scene Object
 The following are keys which can be specified in the scene JSON object.
 NOTE: all keys not marked as